 Day one of our Uyuni to San Pedro de Atacama tour starts off straight away with meeting our Jeep driver and the other passengers who will travel with us for the next few days.
 We leave our backpacks at the tour agency.
 Hopefully, we’ll see them again when we reach the border to Chile on day 3.

 Uyuni train Cemetery

-The first stop on our Uyuni 3 day tour is the Uyuni train cemetery.
+The first stop is the Uyuni train cemetery.

 Yes, that’s a memorable stop!
 Even if, at first, we thought they just tried to visit every heap of trash and call it a viewpoint.
 We actually enjoyed the Uyuni train graveyard a lot.

 Dozens of rusty old trains are dropped in the desert and you get to climb and explore them.

 It’s an awesome activity and it’s also great for photography.